aemal/postpal/README.md

 ## 🧑‍💻 User Stories

+### 📝 New Post User Story
+As a LinkedIn content creator, I want to efficiently create original posts based on my ideas, so I can maintain an active presence and share insights without the mental burden of wordsmithing every post.

 ### 💬 Commenting User Story
 As a LinkedIn professional, I want to quickly generate thoughtful comments on posts I find interesting, so I can engage meaningfully with my network without spending excessive time crafting responses.

 ### 🔁 Reposting User Story
 As a content curator on LinkedIn, I want to share valuable posts with my network along with my personalized perspective, so I can provide context on why the content matters while saving time on writing.

-### 📝 New Post User Story
-As a LinkedIn content creator, I want to efficiently create original posts based on my ideas, so I can maintain an active presence and share insights without the mental burden of wordsmithing every post.

 ---

 ## ✨ Core UX Flows

+### 🆕 Use Case 1: New Post with AI

+1. I click the extension icon in the Chrome toolbar or an inline **"📝 New Post with AI"** button.
+2. A modal opens where I write instructions like *"Announce our new product update with enthusiasm".*
+3. AI generates the post and injects it into the **new post modal** on LinkedIn.
+4. I do final edits and click **Post**.

-### ✅ Use Case 1: Commenting on a Post
+### ✅ Use Case 2: Commenting on a Post

 1. I see a LinkedIn post I want to respond to.
 2. A **"💬 Answer with AI"** button is visible below the post (injected by the extension).